 The Forum has used mentorship and learning circles to build a support network of entrepreneurs.

-We believe Social Learning to be the future of employee learning and development.
-In our newly remote or hybrid work environments, we can’t rely on employees to organically learn what they need to excel in their roles.
-Sure, they’ll still learn from feedback that managers provide and virtual calls they have with colleagues.
-But organizations are leaving so much opportunity on the table when they don’t actively leverage Social Learning programs like:
+Social learning is the future of employee learning and development.
+In remote or hybrid work environments, we can’t rely on employees to organically learn what they need to excel in their roles.
+Sure, they’ll still learn from manager feedback and virtual calls they have with colleagues.
+But organizations are leaving so much opportunity on the table when they don’t actively leverage social learning programs like: